How Babies Communicate Through Actions and Sounds - Baby Chick

 Reflexive communication is involuntary movements, sounds, or facial expressions in response to pleasure or discomfort.
 To let us know when they need a break, babies typically show signs of overstimulation or stress in their body movements and bodily functions.

 Signs of stress in a newborn baby include extending arms and splaying fingers, holding legs out straight, arching back, and turning their head away.
-Some more discreet signs of stress can be excessive hiccupping, yawning, or sneezing.
+Some more discreet signs of stress include excessive hiccupping, yawning, or sneezing.
 These are ways that babies tell us they need some time to re-group.
 Even if your baby is not crying, he may be trying to send you cues that he needs a break from all the action.
 If you see two or three of these signs at once, maybe swaddle your baby.
 Also, hold her close so she can feel safe and calm again like she felt in the womb.

 By approximately six weeks, babies begin to smile in response to pleasure and connection with others.
 When younger babies seem to smile, it is usually just a grimace.
 However, babies can recognize pleasure and respond to it intentionally by six weeks.
 By three to four months, babies are typically laughing out loud.
 Try to make your baby laugh every day.
 Just like adults, laughing releases endorphins in babies, boosting their mood.